Perez.

 Perez. is a 2014 Italian neo-noir film written and directed by Edoardo De Angelis.
 It was screened in the Horizons section at the 71st Venice International Film Festival.

 Plot

 Demetrio Perez is a famous criminal lawyer from Naples who years ago was considered one of the best in his field, but after having made too many enemies is now reduced to working as a public defender.
-His life begins to fall apart when his daughter Tea falls madly in love with Francesco Corvino, the son of a boss of the Camorra.
+His life begins to fall apart when his daughter Mia falls madly in love with Francesco Corvino, the son of a boss of the Camorra, who was the one who bribed Perez’s boss to demote him.

 Luca Buglione, the boss of a rival clan, decides to become a pentito.
 He makes a deal with Perez: if the lawyer manages to retrieve a batch of smuggled diamonds for him, he will then testify against Francesco.